roburp/testing-practice/README.md

-# testing-practice
+# The Odin Project: Testing Practice
-The Odin Project; Testing Practice
+Practice exercises to get the hang of jest